mistydemeo/tigerbrew/share/doc/homebrew/Tips-N'-Tricks.md

-## Using Homebrew behind a proxy
+## Using Tigerbrew behind a proxy

-Behind the scenes, Homebrew uses several commands for downloading files (e.g. curl, git, svn).
+Behind the scenes, Tigerbrew uses several commands for downloading files (e.g. curl, git, svn).
 Many of these tools can download via a proxy.
 It's a common (though not universal) convention for these command-line tools to observe getting the proxy parameters from environment variables (e.g. `http_proxy`).
 Unfortunately, most tools are inconsistent in their use of these environment parameters (e.g. curl supports `http_proxy`, `HTTPS_PROXY`, `FTP_PROXY`, `GOPHER_PROXY`, `ALL_PROXY`, `NO_PROXY`).

 Luckily, for the majority of cases setting `http_proxy` is enough.
 You can set this environment variable in several ways (search on the internet for details), but the way I prefer is: